xiaohai0520/PSCAN_on_Neo4j/README.md

 # Deployment

 ## Dependencies
-The program depends on the graph database Neo4j.
-Here is the link for Neo4j on the github. *[Neo4j](https://github.com/neo4j/neo4j)*
+The program depends on the graph database Neo4j. *[Here is the link for Neo4j on the github](https://github.com/neo4j/neo4j)*

 # Usage